Is Fracking Bad for the Environment? (All You Need to Know!)

 Fracking or hydraulic fracturing is a proven drilling technology used to extract oil, natural gas, geothermal energy, or water from shale rock underground.

-The term fracking refers to how the rock is fractured apart by the high-pressure mixture.
-This extraction method is used to release fossil fuel deposits from deep within the earth’s surface.
+Fracking refers to how the high-pressure mixture fractures the rock apart.
+This extraction method releases fossil fuel deposits deep within the earth’s surface.

-The concept of fracking dates back to the 1800s when an “exploding torpedo” was lowered into an oil well and detonated.
-In the 1940s, these explosives were replaced with high-pressure blasts of liquids.
+The concept of fracking dates back to the 1800s, when an “exploding torpedo” was lowered into an oil well and detonated.
+In the 1940s, these explosives were replaced with high-pressure liquid blasts.

-The current fracking boom that emerged in the 21st century was sparked by two major advancements.
-The first was the development of a fracturing fluid called slickwater, which is a mix of water, sand, and chemicals, to make a fluid less viscous.
+Two major advancements sparked the current fracking boom that emerged in the 21st century.
+The first was the development of a fracturing fluid called slickwater, a mix of water, sand, and chemicals to make a fluid less viscous.

 The second was the pairing of fracking with horizontal drilling.
-These key improvements and increased investment in fracking at a time when global fossil fuel prices were sky rocking led to the widespread development of fracking.
+These key improvements and increased investment in fracking, at a time when global fossil fuel prices were skyrocketing, led to its widespread development.

 Is Fracking Bad for the Environment?

-There are several environmental concerns with the fracking process and extraction of fossil fuels.
-There are specific issues associated with hydraulic fracking and issues with resource extraction at large.
+Several environmental concerns exist regarding the fracking process and the extraction of fossil fuels.
+Specific issues are associated with hydraulic fracking and resource extraction at large.

 10 Environmental Issues Associated with Hydraulic Fracking Include: